jgoldfar/jgoldfar.github.io/content/blog/0521-working-with-me.md

 ---

-# Working With Jonathan Goldfarb
+# Working With Me, Jonathan Goldfarb

 Feeling a dedication to authenticity and transparency throughout my entire professional career, I find the concept of a "user manual" for myself fascinating.
 Who hasn't avoided going to an office-mate or boss because they weren't sure how productive the conversation would be?
 Those kinds of missed opportunities can so easily be avoided with open communication in an organization.
 A user manual can create needed transparency about work practices across a team --- it can also drive accountability.